gokulnand123/simple-interest-assignment/README.md

 # Simple Interest Calculator (Shell Script)

-This repository contains a Bash script to calculate **simple interest** based on principal, rate, and time.
+This repository contains a Bash script to calculate **the simple interest** based on principal, rate, and time.

 ## 📌 Usage